 William S. “Old Rosy” Rosecrans was a Union officer in the Civil War, a businessman, and a politician.

-William was born to Crandell and Jane Hopkins Rosecrans on September 6, 1819, at Delaware City, Ohio and grew up to graduate from West Point in 1842.
+William was born to Crandell and Jane Hopkins Rosecrans on September 6, 1819, at Delaware City, Ohio, and grew up to graduate from West Point in 1842.
 He went to Westpoint with several other men who would become famous military officers in the Civil War and was the roommate of James Longstreet and A.P.
-Stewart, both of whom would become generals in the Confederate Army.
+Stewart, who would become generals in the Confederate Army.
 He was assigned engineering duty after graduation, but in 1854, he resigned and became an architect and a civil engineer.
 He was very successful and soon took over a mining business in West Virginia, where his geological surveys were extremely accurate, pointing to profitable new veins of coal.
-In Cincinnati, Ohio, he, along with two partners built one of the first oil refineries west of the Allegheny Mountains.
-He was also an inventor, obtaining patents for several products including odorless oil, a round lamp wick, a short practical lamp chimney, and a new and economical method of manufacturing soap.
+In Cincinnati, Ohio, he, along with two partners, built one of the first oil refineries west of the Allegheny Mountains.
+He was also an inventor, obtaining patents for several products, including odorless oil, a round lamp wick, a short practical lamp chimney, and a new and economical manufacturing soap method.
 In 1859, he was burned severely when an experimental “safety” oil lamp exploded.
 Bedridden for 18 months, he recovered just as the Civil War broke out.

 Rosecrans quickly offered his services to Ohio Governor William Dennison, where he became a drillmaster for the Marion Rifles, an engineering officer, and promoted to a colonel, commanding the 23rd Ohio Infantry Regiment, whose members included Rutherford B. Hayes and William McKinley, both future presidents.
 Rising quickly, he was promoted to brigadier general in the regular army on May 16, 1861.